WalletWasabi/WasabiDoc/docs/building-wasabi/ContributionGame.md

 The bounty of `1000 US Dollars` worth of bitcoin is paid out every month on the 25th.
 The depth, quality and continuous maintenance of this documentation is a proof of the success of this contribution game!

-The documentation contribution game got expanded to the education contribution game in June 2020.
+The documentation contribution game got replaced by the education contribution game in June 2020.

 ## Contribution game to review v1.1.10